ninabarzh/scratch/README.md

 - discovering the most awkward books in python's library
 - learning to deal with pycharm (2020.2)
 - scratching our pentesting itches
-- shaking down django (3.1.2) by creating a dashboard for some pentesting scripts made from scratch
+- shaking down django (3.1.2) and PostgreSQL by creating a dashboard for some pentesting scripts made from scratch
 - grokking git and github and tracking each others blundering about with a grin on our faces